gloria-jso/SlicerNeuroCTA/README.md

 ### Run Examples

+Use the provided sample data to try out the following pipeline examples.

 #### A. Quick Full Run

 Using the `CTABrainContrastCropped.nrrd` volume, run through the whole pipeline with the settings shown in the image.
 Note that this is just a proof of concept on a small volume.
 Classification results are very poor.